yairEO/photobox/README.md

     ...
     ...
     <script>
-        // applying photobox on a `gallery` element which has lots of links which thumbnails in them, and passing an options object as well:
+        // applying photobox on a `gallery` element which has lots of thumbnails links.
+Passing options object as well:
     	$('#gallery').photobox('a',{ time:0 });
     </script>